CowChair/Unity_Canvas_Tooltip/README.md

 ## Overview

 This project is a single script example for a responsive tooltip.
-For it be responsive, the tooltip uses the cursor's current quadrant to offset the Rect Transform's anchored Position.
+For it to be responsive, the tooltip uses the cursor's current quadrant to offset the Rect Transform's anchored Position.

 ## Setup

+For this example, I used an empty Rect Transform and a couple of visual components.

+For the script to work correctly, ensure it's on the appropriate parent object and has centered anchor points.

 ## Code
 I've provided a sample project, but this is the script in its entirety.